wdarsow/Bootstrap-Portfolio/README.md

 Q: Who maintains and contributes to the project?
 A: I am the only person that is currently maintaining and contributing to this project.

-This game has been published to the following URL: https://wdarsow.github.io/TriviaGame/
+This portfolio has been published to the following URL: https://wdarsow.github.io/Bootstrap-Portfolio/